roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-06 ****** byBoratus© It was the middle of the night and I was at Jim’s place.
+It was the middle of the night and I was at Jim’s place.
 Only an hour ago his wife, Liz, gave me a great blow job to thank me for helping them.
 Shortly after, they argued a bit about their relationship.
 Liz used to be Paul’s slut.
 Now she was Jim’s.
 She argued that she was more though.
 She was his wife and she loved him.
 Jim didn’t seem to believe her.
 After all they had been through I could see why.
 Apparently that woman had fucked more guys in the past year than your average hooker would.
 She begged him to let her prove her love.
 She said she wanted to have a complete relationship.
 Not what they had when they married and not what they had now but a joining of the two: husband and wife, master and slave, ownership and love.

  Now I was watching videos of Liz in action with several men while the sounds of the two of them in the bedroom penetrated the ceiling above to add to the sounds of sex coming from the tv.
 I knew what they were doing up there.
 They were not fucking.
 They were making love, for the first time in a year.
 It was not long before I was jacking off watching Liz in action on the screen with three guys and a hot blonde and then it occurred to me just how much she looked like Angela.
 The hair was the wrong colour and she was much shorter but the face was the same and the body almost identical.
 Could they be related?
 Ha!
 Yeah, sure.
 I was grasping.